-We've got guides for all the steps you need, from the first "Hello" to downloading the best apps and game, setting up your email and calendar accounts, getting FaceTime and Messages ready for communication, setting up Face ID, and more.
+We've got guides for all the steps you need, from the first "Hello" to downloading the best apps and games, setting up your email and calendar accounts, getting FaceTime and Messages ready for communication, setting up Face ID, and more.
 With all of this useful info, you can really make sure that your iPad is the best iPad right got of the gate.

 If this is your first device in the Apple ecosystem, welcome to the family!
 If you've been in the community for awhile, but this is your first, or a newer iPad, we'll walk you through the steps to getting started.
 After that, you'll have a blast learning all about the great features on your new Apple iPad.

 Whether this is your first tablet, you're upgrading from last year's model, or you're switching from Android, setting up your new iPad is like unwrapping a digital present.
 Apple makes it easy to set up, but we've got the guides you need for the details.

 How to transfer data from your old iPad to your new ipad